-As a general rule, most men require 2,000 to 3,000 calories a day to maintain healthy weights, according to the Dietary Guidelines for Americans 2010.
-Using a man's body weight and activity level also helps estimate his daily calorie needs.
-Harvard Medical School suggests men need 18 calories per pound of body weight if they're active, 16 calories per pound if they are moderately active and about 13 calories per pound of body weight if they're sedentary.
-Overweight and obese men can lose about 1 pound weekly by reducing their current intake by 500 calories a day.
+As a general rule, most men require 2,000 to 3,000 calories a day to maintain healthy weights, according to the Dietary Guidelines for Americans.
+Using a man's body weight and activity level also helps estimate his daily nutrition needs.
+Harvard Health Publishing suggests men need 18 calories per pound of body weight if they're active, 16 calories per pound if they are moderately active and about 13 calories per pound of body weight if they're sedentary.
+Men with overweight or obesity can lose about one pound weekly by reducing their current intake by 500 calories a day.

 The protein needs of men are generally based on their body weights and activity levels.
 The recommended dietary allowance, or RDA, for men is 56 grams of protein per day, according to the Institute of Medicine.
-However, men who exercise regularly may require up to 0.91 grams of protein per pound of their body weight each day, according to the International Society of Sports Nutrition.
-Healthy, protein-rich options include egg whites, lean red meats, skinless poultry, low-fat dairy foods, such as cottage cheese, legumes, nuts and seeds.
+However, men who exercise regularly may require up to 1.3 grams of protein per pound of their body weight each day, according to the International Society of Sports Nutrition.
+Healthy, protein-rich options include egg whites; lean red meats; skinless poultry; low-fat dairy foods, such as cottage cheese; legumes; nuts; and seeds.

 Carbohydrates and Fat